-In the run-up to our Mayfair & St James’s Literary Festival, we step inside our local bookshops.
+Take a step inside Mayfair and St James’s local bookshops.
 Words by Charlotte Pasha.

 This part of London has historic literary connections and has long been home to writers and bookshops.
 Join us as we investigate this area’s reading dens old and new.